 Do not exercise for a period of 24 to 48 hours after getting lip fillers.
 Exercise can elevate your blood pressure which can worsen the swelling and bruising.
 It’s better to take some time off exercising and let your lips heal properly.

 Drink lots of water

 Staying hydrated is great in general but it’s extremely beneficial when you have undergone any kind of cosmetic treatment including lip fillers.
-It helps your body heal quickly and effectively.
+It helps your body heal quickly.